Academy of Sciences of the Democratic People's Republic of Korea: Organization

 The Academy Headquarters is based in the Sosong District of Pyongyang, the capital of North Korea.
 While some facilities of the Academy are located in Pyongyang, much of its activities actually take place in Pyongsong.
-Most of the facilities are located in Pyongyang's Unjong District, a district between the capital city's center and the city of Pyongsong.
-The North Korean government has plans to establish a special economic zone run by the Academy there.

-Pyongyang retains branches involved in the research of biology, construction and building materials, electronics and automation, and light industry.
+Many Academy facilities are located in Pyongyang's Unjong District, a district that lies in between the capital city's center and the city of Pyongsong.
+Pyongyang retains branches involved in the research of biology, construction, building materials, electronics and automation, and light industry.
 A branch exists in Hamhung, South Hamgyong Province.

-Between 1994 and 1998 it was briefly renamed the National Academy of Sciences.
+Between 1994 and 1998 it was briefly renamed as the National Academy of Sciences.
 On 5 September 1999, the Academy merged with the State Commission for Science and Technology.
 Since the 1980s, the Academy has suffered from the lack of funds, and since the early 1990s, it and its personnel have experienced "a dramatic decline" in standing.
 Before that, positions in the Academy were much sought-after and could provide good wages, rations, and prestige.

 The Academy maintains websites, but they are only accessible through the North Korean Intranet.

-All science on the highest level was conducted by the single Academy of Sciences until 1981, when it was split into separate academies of the Academy of Social Sciences, Academy of Agricultural Sciences, Academy of Medical Sciences, Academy of Light Industry, and the original Academy of Sciences.
+All science on the highest level was conducted by the single Academy of Sciences until 1981, when it was split into separate affiliate academies; namely the Academy of Social Sciences, Academy of Agricultural Sciences, Academy of Medical Sciences, Academy of Light Industry, and the original Academy of Sciences.
 In 1992 the minor academies were merged with the Academy of Sciences, only to be split off again in 1998.
-A Second Academy of Natural Sciences, tasked with military science, remains separate.
+A Second Academy of Natural Sciences, tasked with military science, remains separate from the main Academy.

-The Academy has 40 research institutes and 200 smaller research centers.
+The Academy currently has 40 research institutes and 200 smaller research centers.
 It has 50,000 employees.
-Its current president Jang Chol, who was preceded by Pyon Yong-rip.
+Its current president is Jang Chol, who was preceded by Pyon Yong-rip.
 The Academy is a member of the International Council for Science since 1961.

 The Academy operates a Special Economic Zone near Unjong Park in the northern suburbs of Pyongyang.